fleetmap-io/traccar-api-client/README.md

-## @
+## @traccar-api

+Generated with swagger and fixed some issues with multi-value parameters.

-This generator creates TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
+TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
 The generated Node module can be used in the following environments:

 Environment
 * Node.js